-In 1971 history was created and the same reverberates today, even after passage of 50 years.
+In 1971 history was created and the same reverberates until today, even after the passage of 50 years.

 Two former engineers of Mercedes-Benz, Hans Werner Aufrecht from Großaspach (Grossaspach) and Erhard Melcher establish AMG to do tuning of Mercedes-Benz cars.
 They had so much knowledge about the inner working of a Mercedes they knew they can get more out of it.

 So they take Mercedes-Benz’s 300 SEL model with a V8 and 6.3 litre engine bore the engine to a larger 6.8 litres that gave an increased output of 428 hp.
 Special suspensions were provided that kept the car very low.
 An automatic gearbox was installed.
 Flared arches were provided to cover the protruding tyres.
 To reduce its curb weight the body was given aluminium doors.
 The car does a top speed of 265 km/hr.